shelvaaathithyan/mental-health_frontend/theme.md

 - `FreudTheme.light()` maps colors into the Material color scheme so general UI components stay brand-aligned without extra styling.
-- `_LogoMark` builds the four-petal icon using concentric circles; reuse on any screen that needs the freud.ai mark.
+- `_LogoMark` builds the four-petal icon using concentric circles; reuse on any screen that needs the Neptune.ai mark.
 - `_BackgroundCircle` helper manages the translucent overlays for loader and fetching states.
 - Splash sequence timing: 1.6s → 2.2s → 2.4s transitions, then 1.8s hold before